unduli-attacked/frc-docs/source/docs/software/state-space/state-space-intro.rst

 .. image:: images/pendulum-markedup.jpg

-Note that near the edges of the phase plot, the X axis wraps around as a rotation of :math:`\pi` radians counter clockwise and a rotation of :math:`\pi` radians clockwise will end at the same point.
+Note that near the edges of the phase portrait, the X axis wraps around as a rotation of :math:`\pi` radians counter clockwise and a rotation of :math:`\pi` radians clockwise will end at the same point.

 For more on differential equations and phase portraits, see `3Blue1Brown's Differential Equations video <https://www.youtube.com/watch?v=p_di4Zn4wz4>`__ -- they do a great job of animating the pendulum phase space at around 15:30.